zdravkov/kendo-docs/api/javascript/ui/grid.md

 If a `Function` value is assigned (it may be a kendo.template() function call or a generic function reference), then the return value of the function will be used to render the Grid Toolbar contents.

 If an `Array` value is assigned, it will be treated as the list of commands displayed in the Grid Toolbar.
-Commands can be custom or built-in ("cancel", "create", "save", "excel").
+Commands can be custom or built-in ("cancel", "create", "save", "excel", "pdf").

 The "cancel" built-in command reverts any data changes done by the end user.